CrisisFACTS

 Tracking developments in topics and events has been studied at TREC and other venues for several decades (e.g., from DARPA’s early Topic-Detection and Tracking initiative to the more recent Temporal Summarization and Real-Time Summarization TREC tracks).
 Today’s high-velocity, multi-stream information ecosystem, however, leads to missed critical information or new developments, especially during crises.
 While modern search engines are adept at providing users with search results relevant to an event, they are ill-suited to multi-stream fact-finding and summarization needs.
 The CrisisFACTS track aims to foster research that closes these gaps.

-CrisisFACTS is making available multi-stream datasets from several disasters, covering Twitter, Reddit, Facebook, and online news sources.
-We supplement these datasets with queries defining the information needs of disaster-response stakeholders (extracted from FEMA ICS209 forms).
-Participants’ systems should integrate these streams into temporally ordered lists of important facts, which we can aggregate into summaries for disaster response personnel.
+CrisisFACTS is making available multi-stream datasets from several disasters, covering Twitter, Reddit, Facebook, and online news sources gathered from the NELA News Collection.
+We supplement these datasets with queries defining the information needs of disaster-response stakeholders (extracted from FEMA ICS 209 forms).
+Participants’ systems should integrate these streams into daily lists of facts, which we can aggregate into summaries for disaster response personnel.

 Jump to: